aitechchef/aitechchef/README.md

 ---

 ### 🔭 What I'm Working On
-* **Home Lab:** Building a virtualized Linux network to practice security and admin basics.
-* **Data Projects:** Analyzing open-source datasets (like NYC Airbnb data) to find actionable insights.
-* **School:** Acing my final semester capstone project.
+* **Home Lab:** Expanding my Azure-based home lab while studying for Security+ and AZ-900
+* **Projects:** Building more hands-on IT support and security projects
+* **Career:** Growing toward an IT Support, Help Desk, or Junior Cybersecurity role

 ### 🌱 I’m looking for...
-* Internships, Mentorship, or Entry-Level roles in Tech (Data, IT, or AI).
-* Opportunities to apply my operational background to technical problems.
+Entry-level opportunities in:
+* IT Support
+* Help Desk
+* Desktop Support
+* Junior Cybersecurity
+* Technical Support

 ---

 ### ⚡ Fun Fact
-I spent years as a Pitmaster and Sous Chef.
-I approach coding with the same precision, discipline, and " mise en place"  that I used to run a busy kitchen.
+Before tech, I spent years leading teams in kitchens.
+That experience taught me how to stay calm under pressure, troubleshoot problems quickly, communicate clearly, and keep operations moving when things get hectic.

-[📎 Connect with me on LinkedIn]www.linkedin.com/in/chris-d-michel-5007b6379
+📎 Connect with me on LinkedIn [www.linkedin.com/in/dmichel2324](https://www.linkedin.com/in/dmichel2324/)